-We’ve sent numerous observer trip feedback over the period of April to June 2021 as Excel document (new from PDFs in 2019).
-Where we recommended additional training be offered to the observers, we did see an improvement with the data for the observers that we think got the recommended training.
-On the other hand, it was also apparent the observers that either did not get the additional recommended training or perhaps those observers that just weren’t mastering how to properly measure the crabs as the recommendation for additional training kept coming up over and over again.
+Numerous observer trip reports and feedback were sent from April to June 2021 as Excel documents (new from PDFs in 2019).
+Where we recommended additional training be offered to specific observers, we often saw an improvement in subsequent data.
+On the other hand, some observers either did not get the recommended training or otherwise failed to improve their measurement and sampling methods, as reports flagging data quality issues kept coming up over and over again.

-Observer trip assignation in GFIS.
+Observer trip assignation in GFIS:

 Biorex: During this verification exercise, it was very challenging for us to verify that we had received all the observer data sheets as many observer assignation were not done in GFIS.

-Action: Véronic to remind Biorex of the importance to assign observers deployments into GFIS on a timely basis.
+Action - Veronic : Remind Biorex of the importance to assign observers deployments into GFIS on a timely basis.

 Javitech: thank you for assigning observer deployments into GFIS.
 It was very easy for us to verify that we had received all the documentation required because the information was available in GFIS.

-Science confirmed that we received observer data from approx. 40 observers in 2021.
-Out of the 40 observers, there are approx. 15 of them which we can’t use because the data is… (TOBIE PLEASE PROVIDE A JUSTIFICATION IF THIS IS THE CASE AND IF WE SHOULD ADDRESS AT THE MEETING).
+Science confirmed that we received observer data from 40 observers in 2021.
+Out of the these 40 observers, about 15 of them were new observers with serious data quality issues.
+Soft crab closures based on these data is problematic.
+These data are also problematic when characterizing the composition of crab catches, such as size-frequencies, as well as the proportions of adolescent crab and soft-crab.

 Lastly, we’ve combined all observer verification reports into one document per company (Javitech) or per region (Biorex).
 We are sharing these with you so that you get a snapshot of the 2021 season for each observer.
 Note that this is a condensed resume of what was on each reports that we sent to you during the season.
 We are also sending you a full season report (zip files) for each observers similar to each report that we sent you in season.
 These are full season overview per each observer.